devos50/devos50.github.io/_posts/2022-12-23-ipod-touch-qemu-pt2.md

 ## Manually Generating the NAND Image

-The NAND image is generated is based on the root filesystem included in the IPSW firmware file, albeit heavily modified to bypass various checks.
+The NAND image is generated based on the root filesystem included in the IPSW firmware file, albeit heavily modified to bypass various checks.
 The necessary code can be found in [this repository](https://github.com/devos50/generate-ipod-touch-1g-nand) and be cloned as follows:

 ```
 git clone https://github.com/devos50/generate-ipod-touch-1g-nand